-140 Parties to appeal
+146 Parties to appeal

-- (1) The parties to an appeal before an appeal authority are: - (a) the appellant who has lodged the appeal with the appeal authority in accordance with section 51(1) of the Act and this Chapter; - (b) the applicant, if the applicant is not the appellant as contemplated in paragraph (a); - (c) the Municipal Planning Tribunal that or the official authorised by the municipality as contemplated in section 35(2) of the Act who made the decision; - (d) any person who has been made a party to the proceeding by the appeal authority after a petition to the appeal authority under section 45(2) of the Act to be granted intervener status.
+- (1) The parties to an appeal before an appeal authority are: - (a) the appellant who has lodged the appeal with the appeal authority in accordance with section 51(1) of the Act; - (b) the applicant, if the applicant is not the appellant as contemplated in paragraph (a); - (c) the Municipal Planning Tribunal that or the Land Development Officer who made the decision: - (d) any person who has been made a party to the proceeding by the appeal authority after a petition to the appeal authority under section 45(2) of the Act to be granted intervener status.

-141 Intervention by interested person
+147 Intervention by interested person

-- (1) Where an appeal has been lodged by an appellant to the appeal authority, an interested person referred to in section 45(2) of the Act may, at any time during the proceedings, petition the appeal authority in writing on the form referred to in Annexure B to be granted intervener status on the grounds that his or her rights may have been affected by the decision of the Municipal Planning Tribunal or official referred to in section 34(2) of the Act and might therefore be affected by the judgement of the appeal authority. - (2) The petitioner must submit together with the petition to be granted intervener status an affidavit stating that he or she - (a) does not collude with any of the appellants; and
+(1) Where an appeal has been lodged by an appellant to the appeal authority, an interested person referred to in section 45(2) of the Act may, at any time during the proceedings, petition the appeal authority in writing on the form approved by Council to be granted intervener status on the grounds that his or her rights may have been affected by the decision of the Municipal Planning Tribunal or Land Development Officer and might therefore be affected by the judgement of the appeal authority.

-- (b) is willing to deal with or act in regard to the appeal as the appeal authority may direct. - (3) The registrar must determine whether the requirements of this regulation have been complied with and must thereafter transmit a copy of the form to the parties of the appeal. - (4) The presiding officer of the appeal authority must rule on the admissibility of the petitioner to be granted intervener status and the decision of the presiding officer is final and must be communicated to the petitioner and the parties by the registrar.
+- (2) The petitioner must submit together with the petition to be granted intervener status an affidavit stating that he or she - (a) does not collude with any of the appellants; and - (b) is willing to deal with or act in regard to the appeal as the appeal authority may direct. - (3) The registrar must determine whether the requirements of this section have been complied with and must thereafter transmit a copy of the form to the parties of the appeal. - (4) The presiding officer of the appeal authority must rule on the admissibility of the petitioner to be granted intervener status and the decision of the presiding officer is final and must be communicated to the petitioner and the parties by the registrar.